London New Year’s Eve fireworks 2024: here’s how to get tickets as prices see a big rise

 When do London’s NYE Fireworks tickets go on sale?

-The first batch of tickets for the event go on sale at midday on Friday, October 18 on Ticketmaster.
-A second batch will be released later in the year.
+The first batch of tickets for the event go on sale at midday on Friday, October 18.
+Ticketmaster is the only authorised ticket vendor, and ticket-buyers will also have the chance to donate to homelessness charity TAP.
+Find tickets (from midday) on Ticketmaster here.

+The second batch will be released later in the year, though the date hasn’t been confirmed.
+You can sign up for updates from the Mayor of London here.

 How much will tickets cost?